Niger: Hausa states and other smaller kingdoms (15th–19th century)

-The Fulani, a pastoral people found throughout the Sahel, began migrating to Hausaland during the 1200s–1500s.
-During the later 18th century some Fulani were unhappy with the syncretic form of Islam practised there; exploiting also the populace's disdain with corruption amongst the Hausa elite, the Fulani scholar Usman Dan Fodio (from Gobir) declared a jihad in 1804.
+The Fulani, a pastoral people found throughout the Sahel, began migrating to Hausaland during the 13th century.
+During the 18th century some Fulani were unhappy with the syncretic form of Islam practised there; exploiting also the populace's disdain with corruption amongst the Hausa elite, the Fulani scholar Usman Dan Fodio (from Gobir) declared a jihad in 1804.
 After conquering most of Hausaland (though not the Bornu Kingdom, which remained independent), he proclaimed the Sokoto Caliphate in 1809.
 Some of the Hausa states survived by fleeing south, such as the Katsina who moved to Maradi in the south of what later became Niger.
 Some of these surviving states harassed the Caliphate and a period of wars and skirmishes commenced, with some states (such as Katsina and Gobir) maintaining independence whereas elsewhere newer ones were formed (such as the Sultanate of Tessaoua).
 The Caliphate managed to survive until, "fatally weakened" by the invasions of Chad-based warlord Rabih az-Zubayr, it finally fell to the British in 1903, with its lands later being partitioned between Britain and France.

-Other smaller kingdoms of the period include the Dosso Kingdom, a Zarma polity founded in 1750, which resisted the rule of Hausa and Sokoto states.
+Other smaller kingdoms of the period include the Dosso Kingdom and Dendi Kingdom.